idchoppers/random/financeExercises/README.md

 I had to reorganize the class containing the formulas into a package (which I learned is just Java's fancy name for a directory) so that the test program can access it correctly.

+There is a slight issue with the test program, Java does not round numbers the same way that C does, to combat this you must use your own rounding algorithm.

 # HolyC

 This one was pretty much C with a few differences, for example, the type "F64" is a 64 bit floating point, which is equivilent to C's "double" type.
 I did not create a